alexandruvisan19/bug-tracker/README.md

 # Home Page

-1. Add view page as a popup
+1. Add view page as a popup -> done

 # Things to add
 1. search bar -> done